benjamincrozat/content/README.md

 1. **Section It Out:** People skim.
 It's a fact.
 Break your article into sections for easy navigation.
 My auto-generated table of contents will help readers jump to what interests them.
 And it also helps Google's algorithm understand your content.
 2. **Keyword Consistency:** Once you've chosen a keyword, weave it naturally into your section titles and content.
 But don't force it.
 If it doesn't fit, let it go.
 3. **Selling Smart:** Want to boost sales?
 Start by picking a potent keyword.
 High search volume and strong intent are your friends here.
 Remember, there are three types of search intents: informational, navigational, and commercial.
 Aim for commercial intent to hit those ready to spend.
 The other ones will barely convert.
+Here's a great guide: [Search Intent in SEO: What It Is & How to Optimize for It](https://ahrefs.com/blog/search-intent/)

 #### ChatGPT: Use It Without Moderation If You Want